SmallGrowr-Limited/valu3chain/README.md

 # Welcome  👋
 Welcome to the `Valu3Chain`repository!
-This guide provides instructions on how to collaborate effectively, ensuring a smooth workflow for all team members
+This guide provides instructions on how to collaborate effectively, ensuring a smooth workflow for all team members.

 ## overview
 `Valu3Chain` is a mobile application designed to  facilitate transactions/collaboration and also